mihirchronicles/mihirchronicles.github.io/content/notes/doomer-mentality.md

 2. People's intentions are mostly good.
 3. Ideas are fragile and need nurturing.

 Every new idea is an unrealized dream, delicate and easily destroyed.
-When an idea presents itself, the optimist's task is to imagine its best version—what would make this great?
+When an idea presents itself, the optimist's task is to imagine its best version-what would make this great?

 Both pessimism and optimism are self-fulfilling prophecies.
 Your intention shapes the outcome.
-Call it karma or simply effort—I'd rather inhabit a future with the possibility of greatness.
+Call it karma or simply effort-I'd rather inhabit a future with the possibility of greatness.

 Only optimists create great futures.
 Only optimists can imagine them.
 Only optimists will do the work to build them.

 Besides optimism, we should invest in our communities.
 Lightness is what is missing from people's lives.
-We retreat into silos when we should be gathering—artists, photographers, writers, all praising the same creative force.
+We retreat into silos when we should be gathering-artists, photographers, writers, all praising the same creative force.
 Cynicism hurts the heart.
 It breeds judgment, closes minds, creates fear.
 Connectivity is our birthright.

-There are only two modes—fear or love.
+There are only two modes-fear or love.
 When cynicism creeps in, return to your heart.
 Be gentle.
 We feel trapped in this cynical world because we've forgotten our connectivity.
 You are not a random collection of DNA.
 You are a member of the human community.
 You have a role.
 You belong.

 Trust breeds magic.
 When someone trusts you, you grow into that person.
 World peace becomes possible when communities focus on goodness.